-WWLU is operated by Mass Communications students and provides Urban music, news, sports and Lincoln related information to the Southern Chester County community.
+WWLU is operated by Lion Media and provides urban music, news, sports and Lincoln related information to the Southern Chester County community.
 The new, state-of-the-art radio station is located on the 2nd floor in the Student Union Building and operates on a frequency of 88.7 FM.
-Students from all majors, faculty and staff are encouraged to participate as DJs, newscasters and general staff.
+Students from all majors and faculty and staff are encouraged to participate as DJs, newscasters and general staff.

-LU-TV is operated by Mass Communications students and provides a variety of student produced programming which airs over channels 7, 8 and 9 of the closed-circuit cable system.
+LU-TV is operated by Lion Media and provides a variety of student produced programming which airs over channels 7, 8 and 9 of the closed-circuit cable system.
 The purpose of LU-TV is to inform and entertain Lincoln students, faculty and staff, while also acting as a professional training ground for production students.
 The LU-TV production studios, which are located in the Student Union Building, feature cutting-edge, high definition and digital equipment.

-Questions or concerns regarding WWLU or LU-TV should be brought to the attention of the Media Manager, Ms. Ashley Sims-Dixon, in Student Union Building Room 235, or at ext 7876.
+Questions or concerns regarding WWLU or LU-TV should be brought to the attention of the Media Manager, Mr. Al Box, in Student Union Building, Room 235, or at 484-365-7876.